In this Article

 2. Floor-Based Pelvic Exercises

 One of the major portions of recovery in a woman’s body after a miscarriage is the pelvic region.
 A lot of pain and stress is observed there since that is where a lot of processes take place as well.
-Undertaking butterfly wing exercises and numerous other ones focused on the pelvis help your muscles regain their earlier strength.
+Doing butterfly wing exercises and numerous other ones focused on the pelvis help your muscles regain their earlier strength.
 These exercises also boost the circulation of blood in the pelvic region, which helps in speeding up the healing process.
-Moreover, these exercises are safe to be done even if you have had stitches post your miscarriage.
+However, these are only to be done after the stitches have healed.

 3. Exercises for the Lower Abdomen

 For women who have had a miscarriage in the later trimesters, their stomach would still be larger than earlier, resulting in a poor body image.
-Undergoing a few exercises that focus exclusively on this region can help reduce that belly.
+Doing a few exercises that focus exclusively on this region can help reduce that belly.
 Exercises as simple as lying down on the floor, bending your knees, and tightening the pelvic muscles in sync with your breathing, can be a good starting point.
 Make sure you have a supervisor who teaches you to undertake the exercise properly, with the right posture and method and that your doctor gives you the green signal.